 If your credit score is 680 or higher, your interest rate will generally be around 5.75%.
 Alternatively, if your credit score is lower than 680, your rate will generally be higher than 7.8%.
 To calculate your potential interest rate on a commercial loan, check out our commercial loan calculator.

 The range of interest rates for homestyle renovation loans are as follows:

-A homestyle renovation (HSR) mortgage is a government-backed, permanent mortgage that can be used to purchase and renovate a 1 unit investment property or second home.
-It can also be used to buy an owner-occupied primary residence between 1 and 4 units.
-Interest rates generally range from 5 to 7%.
+A homestyle renovation mortgage is a government-backed, permanent mortgage that can be used to purchase and renovate a single-unit investment property or second home.
+It can also be used to buy an owner-occupied primary residence between one and four units.
+Interest rates generally range from 5% to 7%.

 Homestyle Renovation Mortgage Interest Rate Factors